 Establishment in the Company

-At Vonovia, the CEO is responsible for the company’s human resources work, which has been established centrally as a shared service within HR management.
-In 2021, the shared services approach was transformed into an HR business partner model, which is further developed on an ongoing basis.
+At Vonovia, the CEO is responsible for HR work, which is established centrally as a shared service within the HR department.
+In 2021, the shared service approach was transformed into an HR business partner model that continues to be developed on an ongoing basis.
 From January 1, 2023, this will also include the Deutsche Wohnen subgroup.